Calltable serialization scheme

 - the variant discriminator will be2

-the variant discriminator values don't need to start from 0
+the variant discriminator values does not need to start from 0

-and don't need to be contiguous, but that is our convention and any "holes" in the definition would indicate a retired enum variant.
+and does not need to be contiguous, but that is our convention and any "discontinuities" in the value set for variant disciminator would indicate a retired tagged-union variant or variants.

 Next we need to assign field serialization indices